ApolloZhu/Dynamic-Dark-Mode/README.md

-With the update of macOS Mojave, the Dark Mode is truly the Dark Mode, not just a dark menu bar.
-But why does it not respond to brightness changes?
-And why can't we just turn it on and off by simply clicking a button?
-To address these inconvinence, Dyanmic will help you become more productive.
+Dynamic Dark Mode is the app you are looking for to power up dark mode on macOS Mojave.
+Instead of looking for the switch in System Preferences, just click the icon in the menu bar.
+Ever felt your eyes getting hurt because the screen is so bright in the night?
+Have to worry no more, we Dynamically enable dark mode in dim lights, after sunset, or just anytime.
+When you wake up in the morning, it'll a be another bright day.

 ![Settings for Dynamic Dark Mode](https://user-images.githubusercontent.com/10842684/45924686-60bad000-bed4-11e8-960c-1264de24f314.png)

 ## License

 ```
-Dynamic - Automatic Dark Mode Switch
+Dynamic Dark Mode - the smart, automatic Dark Mode toggle for macOS
-Copyright (C) 2018  Dynamic @ApolloZhu
+Copyright (C) 2018 Zhiyu Zhu (@ApolloZhu)

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by